CS-433/ml-project-2-apashe/README.md

 ```

 The most important files are the following:
-1. `run.ipynb`: This Jupyter Notebook imports a pretrained model, applies it to the dataset, and creates a CSV file suitable for submission on AI Crowd
+1. `run.ipynb`: This Jupyter Notebook imports our best model (BERTweet) with its weights, applies it to the dataset, and creates a CSV file suitable for submission on AI Crowd

 2. `train.ipynb`: This Jupyter Notebook is dedicated to training our best working model.
-It creates a txt file that can then be imported in run.ipynb.
+It creates a txt file that can then be imported in `run.ipynb`.

 3. `helpers.py`: This Python script contains useful functions used throughout the project.